What happens on results day

 Contacting us

-You can find the email address for your course’s admissions team on Course Search and in your original offer letter.
+You can find the email address for your course’s admissions team on Course Search and in your offer letter.